dkulyk/pulsestaking/README.md

 For the purpose of this project it is assumed that the reward token is a wrapped token which can be obtained by depositing native asset to a specific wrapper contract and getting the wrapped token in return.
 No real trading or anything like will be implemented.

+### Functionality:

+- Whenever native assets are sent to this contract, the assets are converted to a wrapped version (also called the reward token) and kept in this contract
+- Function to flush all reward tokens in the contract to the staking contract.
+This also notifies the staking contract of the new rewards.
+This is callable by anyone
+- Reward tokens are sent to this contract from the marketplace contract
+- No other functionality: no owners, no special access, nothing more

 ## Staking contract

 ### Original Synthetix features